UMM-CSci-3601/intro-to-git/README.md

 So follow the link in the Canvas assignment and join the __Everyone__ team;
 that should take you to the shared repository on Github.
 From there you can get the URL for that repository.
-You can get these URLs from the `Clone or download` button visit on the "home page" for each repository on Github.
+You can get these URLs from the `Clone or download` button visible on the "home page" for each repository on Github.
 The URL should look like this:

 ```